-RELH 729 Biblical and Historical Foundations of Seventh-day Adventist Health Message (2-3) The biblical and historical background of health concepts and practices through the centuries, with special emphasis on the Mosaic Law, the New Testament, and the writings of Ellen G. White.
+RELH 729 Biblical and Historical Foundations of Seventh-day Adventist Health Message (2-3)

+The biblical and historical background of health concepts and practices through the centuries, with special emphasis on the Mosaic Law, the New Testament, and the writings of Ellen G. White.

-RELH 735 History of Seventh-day Adventist Medical Evangelism I (2-3)
+RELH 735 The Adventist Heritage of Religion and Health I (2-3)

-NINETEENTH CENTURY: The origin and development of Seventh-day Adventist involvement in health education and the healing arts; the role of John Harvey Kellogg and the Battle Creek Sanitarium.
+The origin and development of the Seventh-day Adventist religious concern for health, from a background of midnineteenth-century medicine and health reform to the founding of the Battle Creek Sanitarium.

-RELH 736 History of Seventh-day Adventist Medical Evangelism II (2-3)
+RELH 736 The Adventist Heritage of Religion and Health II (2-3)